 Each July, the entire city of Avignon turns into a gorgeous giant theatre.
 Founded in 1947, it today has two strands, the main festival (the "In") and the fringe (the "Off").
-The date of the 2014 "In" is 4-27 July.
-The "Off" is 5-27 July.
+The date of the 2014 "In" was 4-27 July.
+The "Off" was 5-27 July.

 Click here to book a hotel in Avignon